Richard Wernick

-Richard Wernick (born January 16, 1934, in Boston, Massachusetts) is an American composer.
+Richard Frank Wernick (January 16, 1934 – April 25, 2025) was an American composer.
 He is best known for his chamber and vocal works.
 His composition Visions of Terror and Wonder won the 1977 Pulitzer Prize for Music.

-Career
+Life and career

-Wernick began his musical studies playing the piano at age 11.
+Wernick was born January 16, 1934.
+His birthplace is reported variously as Newton, Massachusetts, or Boston.
+He began his musical studies playing the piano at age 11.
 His high school music theory teacher took notice of his abilities, and introduced him to Irving Fine, who was a composition professor at Harvard University at the time.
 Wernick went on to complete his undergraduate studies with Fine at Brandeis University.
 While at Brandeis, Wernick also studied with Harold Shapero, Arthur Berger, and Leonard Bernstein.
 His studies at Tanglewood included composition work with Ernst Toch, Aaron Copland, and Boris Blacher and conducting studies with Leonard Bernstein and Seymour Lipkin.
 Wernick also studied at Mills College with Leon Kirchner.

 During the 1950s and early 1960s, Wernick worked as a theater, film, television, and dance composer.
 His output during this time includes the film score for the short comedy A Bowl of Cherries.